IAMRonHIT/RonProject/README.md

 This project includes three main components:
 1. A Next.js application with a Plan of Care Generator that uses Sonar Pro for reasoning and Gemini 2.5 Pro for care plan generation
-2. A Streamlit application that simulates Ron AI's multi-agent framework for coordinating healthcare workflows
+2. A Streamlit application that  Ron AI's multi-agent framework for coordinating healthcare workflows
 3. An enhanced RAG-powered chatbot with lead capture and HubSpot integration

 ## Plan of Care Generator